AaltoSciComp/scicomp-docs/scicomp/new-group-leaders.rst

 * Do all work expecting that it might be made open someday.
 Separate public and secret information into different repositories.

+.. admonition:: Suggestions

-Suggestion: starting with public Github is enough, and think about more when you need it.
+   starting with public Github is enough, and think about more when you need it.